Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

    11. Before moving on to the next step make sure you identify any and all errors in "lab1c.py".
 When the check script tells you everything is "ok", you may proceed to the next step.
 Add lab1c.py to the repo and commit the change.

-## Investigation 5 - exploring on how to get Python to do maths
+## Investigation 5 - exploring on how to get Python to do math

 In the previous section, you performed a couple of simple mathematical operations.
 In this section, you will learn some additional mathematical operations.